Many of you would have probably heard about Big data Analytics. Have you ever wondered what it is all about and how it can help us?

-In other words, Big data analytics examines large amounts of data to uncover hidden patterns, correlations and other insights.
+Big data analytics examines large amounts of data to uncover hidden patterns, correlations and other insights.
 With today’s technology, it’s possible to analyze your data and get answers from it immediately.
 Big Data Analytics helps you to understand your organization better.
-With the use of Big data analytics, one can make the informed decisions without blindly relying on guesses.
+With the use of Big data analytics, one can make informed decisions without blindly relying on guesses.

 And it can help answer the following types of questions: